 If you're an undocumented student in Texas wondering about your college prospects, keep this mind: Texas allows undocumented students to apply for state financial aid and state tuition under certain conditions.

 You may qualify for college admission as a state resident and be eligible for state financial aid at any institution in Texas, public or private if you meet the following requirements.

 - You've lived in Texas for three years before receiving your high school diploma or GED, and

 - You plan to apply for permanent residency soon.

 How to apply

 To be considered for aid, you must submit the Texas Application for State Financial Aid (TASFA) or a paper Free Application for Federal Student Aid (FAFSA) to your college's financial aid office.
-If you have a school in mind, refer to the TASFA's back page to find out if your school requires a TASFA or FAFSA.
+If you have a school in mind, refer to the TASFA Notes to find out if your school accepts the TASFA.

 - Complete, save, and then print the TASFA or FAFSA.